print

 • 'Correct Relative Detector Efficiency'.
 Any differences in average efficiency between different detector banks are taken into account here.

-• 'Correct Detector Tube Paralax'.
+• 'Correct Detector Tube Parallax'.
 This is an important correction taking into account the self shadowing or projected area of detector tubes as a function of angle.
 This is a detailed (and complicated) correction that should have been worked out by the instrument responsibles and included in Grasp.

 • 'Divide by Sample Volume'.
 (Uses the sample thickness indicated in the main display).